New Jersey Simple Assault

 (3) Attempts by physical menace to put another in fear of imminent serious bodily injury.

-Simple assault is classified as a disorderly persons offense in New Jersey, meaning that a conviction may result in one or more of the following penalties:
+A simple assault offense is classified as a disorderly persons offense in New Jersey, meaning that a conviction may result in one or more of the following penalties:

 - Up to 6 months to be served in the county jail